-effects from the proposed development throughout its lifetime on the designated sites.
+to allow the Authority to be certain that there will be no likely significant adverse effects from the proposed development throughout its lifetime on the designated sites.
 Applicants will need to provide sufficiently detailed information about the potential impacts of their proposed development on the designated features, species and habitats of all the internationally protected sites and affect their proposed mitigation measures to demonstrate conclusively to the Authority that it will comply with the Habitat Regulations and there will be no likely significant adverse effects on the designated sites.
 This will need to take into consideration the conclusions of the Habitats Regulations Assessment for the Local Plan and the proposal's potential impacts in combination with all other planned development in the National Park and its surrounding areas.
 Under a precautionary principle, if the applicant does not demonstrate with certainty that the development, including any proposed mitigation, will not impact the integrity of the site, permission will be refused.

-5.17 Developments covered by prior approval and permitted development, contained in the Town and Country Planning (General Permitted Development) (England) Order, are granted permission by central government and therefore a planning application is not required.
+- 5.17 Developments covered by prior approval and permitted development, contained in the Town and Country Planning (General Permitted Development) (England) Order, are granted permission by central government and therefore a planning application is not required.
 These developments, however, must still comply with the Habitats Regulations and therefore must adhere to the principles set out in Policy SP5.
-Where mitigation and/or avoidance measures are required, these can either be provided by the applicant to the satisfaction of the Authority, or where appropriate, a financial contribution can be made to the schemes set out above.
+Where mitigation and/or avoidance measures are required, these can either be provided by the applicant to the satisfaction of the Authority, or where appropriate, a financial contribution can be made to the schemes set out above. - 5.18 Terrestrial Waders and Brent Goose sites located on land outside the boundaries of the Solent SPAs can support these birds and details are outlined in the Solent Waders and Brent Goose strategy.